 Use [Set Mask] to choose attributes to record/exclude.
+If you are storing in a palette touch button the mask is automatically set.

-Press a grey palette button to store, or press a button in one of the Colours/Positions/Gobos windows.
-(Section 5.1.2, p88).
+Press a grey palette button to store, or touch a button in one of the Colours/Positions/Gobos windows.
+(Section 5.1.2, p96).